PagerDuty/public-support-scripts/custom_field/README.md

 # Adding custom fields for incidents

-Before running the script it is recommended that you read the PagerDuty doc about [custom fields](https://support.pagerduty.com/docs/custom-fields-on-incidents) and understand how they works.
+Before running the script it is recommended that you read the PagerDuty doc about [custom fields](https://support.pagerduty.com/docs/custom-fields-on-incidents) and understand how they work.

 ## Input Format